 - Medicare Part D: outpatient prescription drug coverage

-Medicare Part B, along with Part A, make up what is called Original Medicare.
+Medicare Part B and Part A make up what is called Original Medicare.
 Original Medicare is also often called traditional Medicare or fee-for-service Medicare.
 Most beneficiaries opt to receive their Medicare benefits through Original Medicare.
 With Original Medicare, you have the choice to receive services from any Medicare participating provider.

 An alternate way of receiving Medicare benefits is through Medicare Advantage Plans (MAPs).
 MAPs frequently have network restrictions as to which physician you see.
 They might also require referrals to specialists.
 If you choose coverage through Medicare Advantage, you cannot receive benefits through Original Medicare.

-By law, MAPs must offer — at a minimum — the same coverage provided by Original Medicare.
-MAPS might also include Medicare Part D coverage as well as dental or vision coverage.
+By law, MAPs must offer — at a minimum — the exact coverage provided by Original Medicare.
+MAPS might also include Medicare Part D coverage and dental or vision coverage.

 What Does Medicare Part B Cover?

 Medicare Part B medical insurance covers two categories of healthcare costs: